mr7brown/agb.github.io/pages/mydoc/style_guide/1_general/mydoc_style_inclusive_content.md

 ---
 title: Inclusive Content
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing"
-summary: "Information on how to create content that is inclusive for everyone."
+summary: "To create content that is inclusive, you should avoid using language that can be perceived negative by others.
+One of the most common ways this happens is when ableist or sexist language is used.
+This page provides some information on how to improve your writing by creating content that's inclusive. "
 sidebar: style_sidebar
 permalink: inclusive_content.html
 folder: mydoc
 ---

-To create content that is inclusive, you should avoid using language that can be perceived negative by others.
-One of the most common ways this happens is when  ableist or sexist language is used.

 ## Avoiding ableist language